MakoMermaid865/Java-Projects/Java Streams/README.md

 - The output is validated using expected results provided in MoviesTester.

 ### How to run (from the Problem3 directory):
-javac Movie.java Movies.java MoviesTester.java
+- `javac Movie.java Movies.java MoviesTester.java`
-java MoviesTester
+- `MoviesTester`